ArcticWebb/Alaska_Permafrost_Thaw_Database/README.md

 ---
 ## How to Use
 - Download the Alaska Permafrost Thaw Database as a CSV file.
-Example: `Main_Dataset/v2.0.0/CSV/Alaska_Permafrost_Thaw_Database_v2.0.0.csv`.
+Example: `Main_Dataset/Alaska_Permafrost_Thaw_Database.csv`.
-  - Make sure to select the most recent version of the database.
-- If you want to convert the tabular database to a GeoJSON file for spatial analyses, download the R script: `Scripts/Convert_to_GeoJSON.R` and run on your local computer.
+- If you want to look at older versions of the database, please see the Releases history.
 - See citation information below
 ---